 When you do an apt-get upgrade after apt-get update, it upgrades (or updates, whichever term you prefer) the installed packages to the newer version.

-This is the reason why the fastest and the most convenient way to update your system is to use this command:
+This is the reason why the fastest and the most convenient way to update Ubuntu is to use this command:

 sudo apt-get update && sudo apt-get upgrade -y